-If you add a mapping to a workflow that runs on the Spark engine, you can configure mapping outputs.
+If you add a mapping to a workflow that runs on the Spark or Blaze engine, you can configure mapping outputs.
 You can persist a mapping output in the Model repository to assign the persisted output to a Mapping task input, or you can bind a mapping output to a workflow variable to pass the value of the output to other tasks in the workflow.
+The mappings that run on these engines provide the total number of target, source, and error rows.